 The rewards chaser: If you’re like me and after rewards, then there are several offers on the market that will probably earn you a higher rebate on fuel.
 See my current listing of the best fuel credit cards.
 Some give as much as 3% to 5% at every gas station.

 The bad credit guy or gal: For this category I can actually see some logic in trying the Chevron credit card application.
 Your credit score might not be high enough to qualify for the Visa version, but the “Personal” version might be a good starter card that you can use to work on your credit with.
-However with the high APR just don’t carry a balance with it.
+Just keep that high APR in mind and make sure to never carry a balance.
 Secured credit cards are another way you can work on your credit, too.